marko-knoebl/slides/sections/python-data-science-0-overview/60-scikit-learn-overview-and-demo-en.md

 ## Scikit-learn: overview and demo

-predicting chance of survival for:
+predicting a value for the survival of:

 - 40-year-old woman in first class (without companions)
-- 40-year-old man in third class (without companions)
+- 40-year-old man in second class (without companions)

 ```py
 model.predict(